cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 */
 {% endhighlight %}

+**Code formatting**
+Seth Vargo, Director of Technical Advocacy at HashiCorp, pointed me to the amazing `terraform fmt` command.
+What's so beautiful about this command is that you can write your code without worrying about the age old space and tabs debate.
+When you run `terraform fmt` in your project directory, Terraform scans the directory for configuration files and format them in a HCL defined convention.
+This solves the formatting problem and keeps things consistent while you focus on writting code.

 *Disclaimer*

 *While following the examples outlined in this article, please bear in mind that there’s a cost attached to it.
-When you run `terraform apply` and create a real resource at your provider’s end, they start billing you almost immediately.
+When you run `terraform plan` then `terraform apply` and create a real resource at your provider’s end, they start billing you almost immediately.
 As a word of caution and this apply only in a non-production environment, always try to clean after yourself.
 For this purpose, Terraform offers us a really handy command called `terraform destroy`.
 The `terraform destroy` command literally goes back to your provider and delete/destroy every single resource that you have created.
 This is a one-way command and cannot be undone, so I strongly advise you do this in your personal or experimental environment.*